benjaminion/upgrading-ethereum-book/src/book.md

 #### RANDAO biasability

+The RANDAO value for an epoch is set at the end of the previous epoch, and duty assignments for the entire epoch (proposals and committee memberships) depend on that value.
+(Actually, due to [`MIN_SEED_LOOKAHEAD`](/part3/config/preset#min_seed_lookahead), on the RANDAO value at the end of the last-but-one epoch, but we'll overlook that in what follows.)

-If a validator happens to be assigned to propose a block in the last slot of an epoch then it gains a little control over the RANDAO.
-This is because it can choose to reveal
+Thus, when a validator happens to be assigned to propose a block in the last slot of an epoch, it gains a small amount of control over the assignments for the next epoch.
+This is because it can choose to reveal its block, which mixes in its RANDAO reveal, or it can choose (at a cost) to withhold its block and keep the existing RANDAO value.
+In this way, a validator is able to exert a little influence over the proposer and committee assignments in the next epoch.

-The proposers for an epoch are determined based on the value of the RANDAO at the end of the previous epoch.
-To sucessfully manipulate the RANDAO the attacker must be the block proposer in the last slot of an epoch, otherwise a validator not controlled by the attacker will make the last proposal and completely re-randomise the RANDAO.
+To make this more concrete I shall try to quantify what this means in practice with a couple of examples.
+In each case the entity "cheating" or "attacking" has control over a proportion of the stake $r$, either directly or through some sort of collusion, and we will assume that the remaining validators are all acting independently.
+We will also assume that the RANDAO output is uniformly random, of course.

+In the first example I will try to improve my expected number of block proposals by biasing the RANDAO when I get the opportunity to do so.
+In the second, an attacker will try to gain control of the RANDAO by indefinitely giving itself proposals in the last slots of an epoch.

+These examples are intended only as illustrations.
+They are not academic studies, and there are lots of loose ends.
+I'd be very interested if anyone wanted to make them more rigorous and complete.
+Some related work was previously done by [Runtime Verification](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf).

 ##### Block proposals boost

 My expected number of proposals per epoch without trying to bias the RANDAO is simple to compute, where $r$ is the proportion of the total stake that I control.

 $$
-E = \sum_{k=0}^{32} k p_k = 32 r
+E = \sum_{k=1}^{32} k p_k = 32 r
 $$

-If I try to bias the RABDAO to give myself more proposals, based only on choosing whether to propose or not in the last slot of an epoch, then my expected number of proposals looks like this.
+If I try to bias the RANDAO to give myself more proposals, based only on choosing whether to propose or not in the last slot of an epoch, then my expected number of proposals looks like this.

 $$
-E' = \sum_{k=0}^{32} k ((1 - r) p_k + r q_k)
+E' = \sum_{k=1}^{32} k ((1 - r) p_k + r q_k)
 $$

 Unpacking this, the first term in the addition is the probability, $r - 1$, that I did not have the last slot in the previous epoch (so I cannot do any biasing) with the usual probability $p_k$ of having $k$ proposals in an epoch.
 The second term is the probability, $r$, that I did have the last slot in the previous epoch along with the probability $q_k$ that I gained either $k$ validators by proposing my block or $k + 1$ validators by withholding that block &ndash; the plus one is to make up for the block I dropped at the end of the previous epoch in order to gain this outcome.